 When teams analyze their CFD, they should keep an eye out for the following:

 - To Do band is wider than your Done band – This means that the pace you are creating the work is faster than your team is able to process it.
-You must look into your In Progress states and analyze what is keeping your team from working on these items much faster.
+You must look into your In Progress states and analyze what keeps your team from working on these items much faster.

 Reviewing Kanban Metrics Regularly

-In order for teams to manage their flow consistently, it is important to track and regularly measure their performance through the Kanban metrics discussed.
+For teams to manage their flow consistently, it is important to track and regularly measure their performance through the Kanban metrics discussed.
 Working with virtual Kanban boards makes it easy for teams to achieve this, as data is stored and tracked within the platform, and built-in reports make it easy for them to generate analytics in a few clicks.

 Learn more from our blogs…